 Testing for the presence of mutation of these factors is now available.

 The Factor V Leiden gene mutation is the most common genetic risk factor for thrombosis and accounts for 90% of cases with activated protein C (APC) resistance.
 This mutation is involved in 20-40% of venous thrombosis cases and is present in 5% of the general population.
 Inherited thrombosis due to APC resistance is considered an autosomal dominant disease.
 Heterozygous carriers of the Factor 5 Leiden polymorphism have an increased risk of thrombosis of 5 to 10 times the general population.
 Homozygotes have a 50 to 100 fold increased risk of thrombosis.
-The presence of this mutation in pregnant women is also associated with higher risk for adverse pregnancy outcomes.
-Estimated penetrance for homozygotes is close to 80% with a reduced penetrance for heterozygotes (approximately 12 to 20%).
+The presence of this mutation in pregnant women is also associated with a higher risk of adverse pregnancy outcomes.
+The estimated penetrance for homozygotes is close to 80%, with a reduced penetrance for heterozygotes (approximately 12 to 20%).